 Public Wi-Fi is common in coffee shops, libraries, and airports.
 It's a Wi-Fi connection that is not secure because all information packets use the same key for encryption, no matter who is surfing the web.
 If your Wi-Fi connection doesn't require a password, it can be considered public Wi-Fi.

 Public Wi-Fi is not as safe as private Wi-Fi.
 This is because your sensitive information, such as login and payment information, can potentially be accessed by anyone using the network who is smart and determined enough to crack the encryption key.
 For this reason, you should try to make sure you use encrypted websites if you have to use public-Wi-Fi.
-You may also want to look into a private WiFi hotspot for better privacy.
+You may also want to look into a private portable WiFi hotspot for better privacy.
+Portable WiFi hotspots are quite the devices, but you can also rely on your smartphone or tablet for hotspot goodness.

 To make sure you're on an encrypted website, check the beginning of the URL for each website you visit.
 If every website starts with "https", you are using secure, encrypted websites.
 It looks like this: